 - For non-onion lovers, split the salad into two bowls and add 2 T. of onions to only one bowl.

 - Adding less salt is best in the beginning, as the salt flavor will intensify as the salad cools and the ingredients mix together.
-You can always add more salt/pepper before serving.
+Also, this is usually served with soy sauce, which will add more salt and flavor when served.